VenkatRepaka/CarND-Advanced-Lane-Lines/README.md

 3. Used non zero indices to fit in a polynomial equation.
 4. Averaged the x intercept positions from 5 previous frames.
 Position of the vehicle
+I have assumed the position of the car is centre of the image To find the distance from center of the lanes I have chosen the lowest points in the left and right lanes
+    car_position = binary_image.shape[1] / 2
+    lane_center_position = (left_line.allx[719] + right_line.allx[719]) / 2
+    center_dist = (car_position - lane_center_position) * xm_per_pix
+If the distance from centre is negative then the car is left to centre and if positive the the car is right to lane

+Below are positions in test images